ExtendRealityLtd/VRTK/README.md

 and the distance the object is from the controller the beam is being emitted from.

-The laser beam is activated by pressing the `Grip` on the controller.
-This can be changed by updating the script to listen to a different controller button event.
+The laser beam is activated by default by pressing the `Grip` on the controller.
+The event it is listening for is the `AliasPointer` events so the pointer toggle button can be set by changing the `Pointer Toggle` button on the `SteamVR_ControllerEvents` script parameters.

 The Simple Pointer script is attached to a Controller object within the `[CameraRig]` prefab and the Controller object also requires the